chrisdeleon/CIS171-JavaTwo/ExecutionTimeForPrimeNumbers/README.md

 ### Design

 At first, I thought the design would be simple, but boy was I in for a treat.
-This is what it turned out to be in the end.
+This is what the design turned out to be in the end:
 I had to remove excess code from the algorithms so that each one would be evaluated equally.
 I also had to figure out how to print all the results.
-Another thing I had to do was make sure that they could all work within one method, although, now that I think about it, I could have made each of them their own method, but there's no fun in that :)
+Another thing I had to do was make sure that they could all work within one method, although, now that I think about it, I could have made each of them their own method.

 ### Testing